The National Device Bank

 • Your company advises us how many and what type of IT equipment you’re donating.

-• Good Things and our trusted partners then handle the collection, refurbishment and distribution across our National Digital Inclusion Network, getting devices into the hands of those who need them – all at no cost to yourself.
+• Good Things and our trusted partners handle the collection, data erasure, refurbishment and distribution across our National Digital Inclusion Network, getting devices into the hands of those who need them

 Check out our device donation FAQs or contact us to find out more.